NeumoNeumo/blog/content/posts/euc_dist/index.md

 exist $N$ points in the K-dimensional Euclidean space such that the distance between point $i$ and point $j$ is $a_{ij}$ for for any $1 \leq i, j\leq N$?

+Yes.
+Adding new points iteratively to the construction solves this problem easily because the distances between the newly added point and the points in our current construction uniquely determine its position in the space.
+But here is a more linear-algebraic solution.

 **Solution**: Suppose in the K-dimensional points $x_1, x_2, \cdots x_n$ satisfy the requirements and $x_i = [x_{i1}, x_{i2},\cdots , x_{ik}]^T$.